 Additionally, Dr. McCarthy serves as the Director of the Hubert H. Humphrey Fellowship Program at Boston University, comprised of mid-career professionals and scholars from developing nations studying for a year of leadership development and cultural immersion in the United States.
 He also serves as the Faculty Director for the university’s core undergraduate Organizational Behavior course.
 His work has been published in leading journals and he is a frequent speaker on leadership at academic and professional conferences in the US and abroad.
 He recently served as a Visiting Scholar at Dublin City University in Ireland and worked with NGO managers in Ethiopia to support the development of global leaders.
 With over fifteen years in corporate finance in several Fortune 100 firms as a financial analyst, manager, and senior executive prior to his career transition into academia, Dr. McCarthy draws heavily upon his real-world management and leadership experience in his teaching and research.
 He also serves as a leadership development consultant for executives and senior management teams in various industries.
 He was previously an Assistant Professor at the University of New Hampshire, where he launched and led the undergraduate business program at the university’s urban campus in Manchester, NH and was the recipient of the college-wide 2005 Teaching Excellence Award.
-Having taught for four summers in residence in China, he received the 2009 Faculty of the Year Award from the International MBA Cohort at Boston University.
+Having taught for four summers in residence in China, he received the 2009 and 2014 Faculty of the Year Awards from the International MBA Cohort at Boston University.
 He is a member of the Boston University Provost's Arts Council to support and promote creativity and the arts in the community as well as in management and leadership development.

 In addition to a DBA in Organizational Behavior from the Questrom School of Business at Boston University, he received an MBA with a concentration in Finance from Babson College, and a BA in Economics from the University of Massachusetts at Amherst.
 A native Bostonian, and an alumnus of The Boston Latin School, Dr. McCarthy is an avid Boston sports fan and still plays competitive ice hockey, although at an increasingly less competitive pace.